 When pure rainwater filters through rocks, soil and even sand, it naturally picks up mineral salts like calcium and magnesium.
 While these accumulated minerals aren’t generally harmful to health, they are tough on your hair.
-As water accumulates these minerals, they react with shampoos, conditioners and soaps to reduce effectiveness.
+As water accumulates these minerals, they react with ingredients in shampoos, conditioners and other products and reduce their effectiveness.

-The minerals in hard water mix with shampoo to form a salt, which leaves a residue on the surface of your hair and scalp.
-This film tends to block moisturizers in your conditioner from absorbing, leaving your hair dry, prone to tangles and vulnerable to breakage.
+Washing hair in hard water can prevent hair products such as conditioners and other moisturizers from effectively doing their job.
+When the minerals in hard water mix with shampoo, they form a salt.
+This leaves a residue on the surface of your hair and scalp.
+This film tends to block moisturizers in your conditioner from being absorbed, leaving your hair dry, prone to tangles and vulnerable to breakage.
 If breakage goes unchecked, it can lead to the appearance of thinning hair.

 Try these quick and easy remedies for hard water damage that will help revive your locks in no time:

 These filters are easy to find at any home improvement store in your area and they’re relatively simple to install.
-Shower head filters greatly reduce minerals and chlorine in your water to give you a leg up in the battle against hard water.
+Shower head filters can greatly reduce the amount of minerals and chlorine in your water to give you a leg up in the battle against hard water.

-Try a clarifying shampoo once a week to help remove mineral build-up.
-It can wash away any lingering residue and help restore shine.
+Wash your hair with a clarifying shampoo once a week to help remove mineral and other hair product buildup.
+It can also wash away any lingering residue and help restore shine.

-Apple cider vinegar or the juice from a lemon or lime can decrease mineral build-up.
-Mix a tablespoon of vinegar or citrus juice with three cups of purified bottled water and work the solution through your wet hair.
+Apple cider vinegar or the juice from a lemon or lime can also decrease mineral buildup.
+Mix a tablespoon of apple cider vinegar or citrus juice with three cups of purified bottled water and work the solution through your wet hair.
 Leave it on for five minutes, then rinse thoroughly.

 5. Moisturizing Masks and Leave-In Conditioners